Cathy347Le/react-hooks/README.md

     - Update useEffect - render when the nextPageNumber updates
     - Create button to run the getNextUser function
       - getNextUser will append the next user to your screen
+    - Use useEffect
+    - What happens when you reach the end of the page?

 #### Connect to an API - use FETCH